MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Education/Remove-MgEducationMeAssignmentRubricByRef.md

 ## SYNOPSIS
 Remove an educationRubric from an educationAssignment.
 This method doesn't delete the rubric itself and can only be performed by teachers.
-This API is supported in the following national cloud deployments.
+This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Remove-MgBetaEducationMeAssignmentRubricByRef](/powershell/module/Microsoft.Graph.Beta.Education/Remove-MgBetaEducationMeAssignmentRubricByRef?view=graph-powershell-beta)

 ## SYNTAX